By Sharon Turban, MD, MHS

 What if you have been told that your potassium level is on the high side and that you should limit your potassium intake?

 It is very important to speak with a kidney dietitian and with your doctor to discuss ways to limit your potassium intake if your potassium level is high or your kidney function is becoming severely impaired.
 Many fruits and vegetables, although otherwise healthy, are often high in potassium, and may need to be limited.
 Most people know that bananas and oranges are high in potassium, but other fruits that are high in potassium include: avocados, cantaloupe, papayas, honeydew melons and mangoes.
-High-potassium vegetables include: potatoes, beans (except green beans), peas, spinach, tomatoes and winter squash.
+High-potassium vegetables include: potatoes, beans (except green beans), spinach, tomatoes and winter squash.
 Milk products and chocolate are also high in potassium.

 One problem with a low potassium diet is that many otherwise healthy foods such as fruits and vegetables are high in potassium.
 However, there are several fruit options that you can choose which are lower in potassium.
 If you are advised to lower your potassium intake, you can choose lower potassium fruit options such as: apples, berries, grapes, watermelons, peaches, plums or pineapples.
 Fruit drinks like apple, cranberry or grape juice are lower in potassium than orange juice.
 Vegetable options that are lower in potassium include green beans, summer squash, onions and bell peppers.